Track your progress

 Work items included in the critical path are highlighted on the Gantt chart.

-How to manage progress
+How to Manage Progress

-- You can objectively define progress,
+- Because you can objectively define the progress,

 - Open the target project.